 While walleye fishing is not as widely recognized in Oregon as in some other states, there are still opportunities for anglers to pursue this prized species.
+The purpose of this page is to share basic information about walleye, saugeye and sauger fishing and identify popular walleye waters in the state.
 Walleye can be found in certain lakes and rivers, offering an exciting fishing experience for those who seek them.

 One of the popular lakes in Oregon for walleye fishing is the Columbia River.
 The river's reservoirs, such as the John Day Pool and the McNary Pool, hold walleye populations and provide ample opportunities for anglers to target these fish.
 Other lakes, including Willow Creek Reservoir and Brownlee Reservoir, are known to have walleye as well.
 These lakes offer suitable habitats and conditions for walleye to thrive.

 Walleye fishing in Oregon typically involves techniques such as trolling, casting, or vertical jigging.
 Anglers often use lures that mimic the prey items favored by walleye, such as crankbaits, jigs, or live bait like nightcrawlers or minnows.
 It's essential to be familiar with the specific regulations and guidelines set by the Oregon Department of Fish and Wildlife when targeting walleye, including size and bag limits and any specific rules for the waters where you're fishing.

 Oregon's walleye fishing records are not as prominent as in other states known for walleye fisheries.
 However, anglers have caught sizable walleye in the state's waters, showcasing the potential for trophy-sized catches.
 By respecting fishing regulations and practicing responsible angling practices, anglers can contribute to the conservation and sustainability of walleye populations in Oregon.